damballa/parkour/doc/dvals.md

 Parkour dvals are Clojure reference types similar to delays, but which capture a function-var plus arguments as explicitly separate and EDN-serializable values.
-These values form an executable and serializable “recipe” for the dval’s value, allowing complete and compact serialization of the dval even if its computed value supports neither.
+These component values form an executable and serializable “recipe” for the dval’s value, allowing complete and compact serialization of the dval even if its computed value supports neither.
 Dvals may be passed as arguments to MapReduce tasks, in which case they deserialize task-side as delays over evaluation of their recipes.

 The `parkour.io.dval` namespace provides two base functions for creating dvals: